-- 1. These regulations apply to the teaching and the examinations related to the Master's degree programmes Integrated Product Design (IPD), Design for Interaction (DfI) and Strategic Product Design (SPD) as well as to the IPD and SPD variant for engineers, hereafter to be referred to as the programme(s).
+- 1. These regulations apply to the teaching and the examinations related to the Master's degree programmes Integrated Product Design (IPD), Design for Interaction (DfI) and Strategic Product Design (SPD), hereafter to be referred to as the programme(s).
 These regulations also apply to the bridging programmes of the aforementioned programme(s). - 2.
 The teaching and organisation of the programmes is the responsibility of the Faculty of Industrial Design Engineering (IDE) at Delft University of Technology, hereafter to be referred to as the faculty. - 3.
 The programmes are laid down in appendix 1 which constitute part of these Teaching and Examination Regulations. - 4.
 The implementation of these Teaching and Examination Regulations belongs to the Dean's competence.
 Regarding the execution of tasks herein, the Dean has assigned the Director of Education of the faculty as his mandatory, with the exception of tasks which are the competence of the Board of Examiners. - 5.
 Questions and requests regarding these Teaching and Examination Regulations should be addressed to educationregulations-ide@tudelft.nl, regardless of whether they concern the competence of the Director of Education or the Board of Examiners (one office window).